Calflora Taxon Report

 within a 7.5-minute quadrangle

-[Wikipedia] Europe native: Lythrum hyssopifolia (orth. var.
+[Wikipedia] Europe Native: Lythrum hyssopifolia (orth. var.
 L. hyssopifolium) is a species of flowering plant in the loosestrife family known by the common names hyssop loosestrife and grass-poly.
-It is native to Europe but it is known elsewhere, including parts of Australia and eastern and western North America, as an introduced species and sometimes a weed. (contributed by Mary Ann Machi)
+It is native to Europe but it is known elsewhere, including parts of Australia and eastern and western North America, as an introduced species and sometimes a weed. (link added by Mary Ann Machi)

 Suggested Citation